JuliaLang/www.julialang.org/blog/_posts/2019-12-31-yao-differentiable-quantum-programming.md

 ## What's more?
 So far, we are happy to announce its birth, but the journey just starts.

-In the future, we want to have more!
-We want have actual hardware compilation (e.g. to [OpenQASM](https://github.com/QuantumBFS/YaoQASM.jl)), circuit simplification and compilation ([YaoIR](https://github.com/QuantumBFS/YaoIR.jl)), visualization, tensor network (check this [web application](http://yaoquantum.org/qbirplayground.html)), and more!
+We want more!
+We want actual hardware compilation (e.g. to [OpenQASM](https://github.com/QuantumBFS/YaoQASM.jl)), circuit simplification and compilation ([YaoIR](https://github.com/QuantumBFS/YaoIR.jl)), visualization, tensor network (check the [online playground](http://yaoquantum.org/qbirplayground.html)), and more!

-Although, some beta users helped us shape this software during [real research work](http://yaoquantum.org/research/), we still need more use cases to develop it further.
+Although, some beta users helped us shape this software during [real research work](http://yaoquantum.org/research/), we still need more use cases to develop it further and more people to join us.
 If you are interested in this idea, [join us](https://github.com/QuantumBFS/Yao.jl/blob/master/CONTRIBUTING.md), and let's make it a more and more powerful tool for quantum computing research!